Pentagon Now Says 50 Troops — Not 34 — Suffered Brain Injuries In Iran Strike

 "All of our soldiers are safe," he said during an address at the White House, "and only minimal damage was sustained at our military bases."

+"A lot of these symptoms are late-developing.
+They manifest over time," Defense Department spokesperson Jonathan Hoffman said at a news conference.

+He added that some service members "saw their conditions improve rapidly.
+And then others, we saw, their conditions didn't improve.
+Some got worse.
+And some had severe enough symptoms that they were transported on for further treatment."

-That declaration turned out to be inaccurate.
-So were the president's comments last week during a news conference at the World Economic Forum in Davos, Switzerland, where he downplayed the service members' injuries as "headaches."
+Trump has made additional comments that are contradicted by defense officials and numbers.
+In remarks last week, during a news conference at the World Economic Forum in Davos, Switzerland, the president downplayed the service members' injuries as "headaches."

 "No, I don't consider them very serious injuries, relative to other injuries that I've seen," the president told reporters, comparing them to what he considers to be "really bad injuries" — the effects of roadside bombs.
 "I've seen people with no legs and with no arms.
 I've seen people that were horribly, horribly injured in that area."

-That assessment belies a shift in recent years in the way military doctors and scientists, as well as Trump's own administration, view TBI and its effects.
+That assessment belies a shift in recent years in the way military doctors and scientists, as well as in Trump's own administration, view traumatic brain injury and its effects.
 Researchers at the Department of Veterans Affairs have linked TBI with long-term changes to brain function that might result in faster aging, difficulties communicating and problems with coordination.

 The VA says more than 408,000 TBIs have been reported among U.S. service members between 2000 and early 2019.
 In the wake of the Pentagon's initial announcement last week, the Veterans of Foreign Wars requested an apology from the president.